eeemojieeemoji

 Unicode evaluates proposals on specific selection factors: expected frequency of use, whether people are already searching for it, how many existing emoji could substitute, and whether the design is distinctive at 18x18 pixels.
 Logos, brands, and specific people are automatically rejected.
 Deities are off the table too.

 The system works.
 Mostly.
-But the rejection list tells a different story.
+But here’s what the attrition actually looks like.

 The rejection hall of fame